CaraGP/ElucidatTechTest/NOTES.md

 ## Site Tidbits

-Thought i'd mention any thoughts picked up through the creation of this project and exploring the test site.
+_Thought i'd mention any thoughts picked up through the creation of this project and exploring the test site._

 # To-Do (What I would do for future iterations)

 _Not in priority order_

 - Add docker compose so that the project runs in a container and users won't have to worry about needing particular versions of anything on their local machines.
-- Get wdio expect to work.
-Couldn't seem to get it to behave correctly before; created my own assertion helper instead, in order to add an abstraction layer for easier implementation later.
 - Update wdio config to implement other browsers so that the tests can run against them, rather than just run against chrome.
 Could add something like Browserstack.
 - Add fail and edgecases, plus any extras which would be nice to have in order to help with confidence in the suite and expected behaviours.